qzan9/jni-ubmk/README.md

-most of the time performance needs to be balanced against other requirements, such as functionality, reliability, maintainability, extensibility, time to market, and other business and engineering considerations. as for Java language constructs, it is much harder to measure the performance than it looks.
+most of the time performance needs to be balanced against other requirements, such as functionality, reliability, maintainability, extensibility, time to market, and other business and engineering considerations.

+as for the Java language constructs, it is much harder to measure the performance than it looks.

 > you're not always measuring what you think you're measuring.